vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 ### Connection Strings

 I think you can handle the connection strings for your chosen database, but there are two (2) of them: one for commands and one for queries.
 They use different users (see the appropriate file in the `database/` directory).
-You are welcome to make them the same connection string.
+You are welcome to make them the same connection string; performance will likely degrade if you do.

 The `TestControl.Cli` will read a `secrets.json` file, and this is where I recommend you put your connection strings.
 Mine looks like this: